 Roof vents allow air to circulate through your attic and exit your home.
-In the winter the vents will cause the attic to become cold, but this should not damage your home or increase the energy use of your home, so covering the roof vents is not necessary.
+In the winter the vents cause the attic to become cold, but this should not damage your home or increase the energy use of your home, so covering the roof vents is not necessary.
 Blocking the vents can even harm your home by trapping moisture inside the attic.

 The main reason that people believe vents should be covered in the winter is to prevent the loss of heat in the home.
 Attics should be insulated so that heat from the rest of the home cannot actually enter them easily.
 Even though the attic is exposed to the cold outside air, the areas of your home that are heated will not be.
-This means keeping your vents open will not result in an increase of energy consumption.
+This means keeping your vents open will not result in increased energy consumption.

-Avoid blocking any of the vents when installing the insulation not to block any of the vents.
+Avoid blocking any of the vents when installing the insulation.
 Rafter vents are particularly easy to accidentally block when installing blown insulation, so be careful not to cover their openings.
-Even though covering your roof vents may reduce heat loss in this situation, it will end up creating other costly problems such as mold.
+Even though covering your roof vents may reduce heat loss in this situation, it'll likely create other costly problems such as mold.

 Ben Joseph attended the University of Florida and received a B.A. in religious studies.
 He now lives North Carolina and has worked as a freelance writer for two years.